JBShady/COD5-Remastered/README.md

 * Overhauled main menu to remove all non-zombiemode related pages and buttons.
 While running this mod, it is purely a Nazi Zombies experience.
 Added a reminder when heading to co-op for all players to install T4M.
 * Co-op menus auto load the selected map and the co-op host settings page now includes the relevant settings added Game Options.
 * Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard.
 * Added Character Bios menu, ported from console but with slight grammatical and layout fixes for the best PC experience.
-Easter egg bios on first two maps.
+Easter egg bios on first two maps, hidden by default.
 * Many new options seamlessly integrated into the existing menus with settings for FOV, the HUD, controller support, gametype/AI, fog, LOD, dialogue, and more all detailed in the table below.
 * Improved spacing between hintstrings and the activation hand logo
-* Capitlization is more consistent in hintstrings
+* Capitalization is more consistent in hintstrings
 * Added custom co-op loading screen hint messages relating to the mod
 * Removed intel sponsorship advertisements from all loading screens
 * Hide Mutliplayer progress summary report when player ends game or disconnects